Medically reviewed on December 12, 2017

 Avoid using any other anti-diarrhea medications that your doctor has not prescribed.

 Opium preparation may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how opium preparation will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Opium preparation side effects